thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

          }
          ```

-3. Lorsque vous appelez des méthodes sur un service sécurisé à l'aide de la pile de communication à distance, au lieu d'utiliser la classe `Microsoft.ServiceFabric.Services.Remoting.Client.ServiceProxy` pour créer un proxy de service, utilisez `Microsoft.ServiceFabric.Services.Remoting.Client.ServiceProxyFactory`.
-Passez dans `FabricTransportSettings`, qui contient `SecurityCredentials`.
+3. When you call methods on a secured service by using the remoting stack, instead of using the `Microsoft.ServiceFabric.Services.Remoting.Client.ServiceProxy` class to create a service proxy, use `Microsoft.ServiceFabric.Services.Remoting.Client.ServiceProxyFactory`.
+Pass in `FabricTransportSettings`, which contains `SecurityCredentials`.

     ```csharp